archways404/ModernPrimulaApp/README.md

 - Improved UI
 - Currently available on MacOS and Windows

- check the roadmap for more information
+ Visit the roadmap for more information

 ## License